-The Department of Modern Languages offers courses in Arabic, Chinese, French, German, Italian, and Spanish.
-Modern language studies provide the student with a foundation in written communication skills of the language.
-From a career and technical point, the program provides skills in useful translation and interpretation.
-Modern language studies include numerous opportunities in business, commerce and modern language based research.
+The Department of Modern Languages offers courses in French, German and Spanish.
+Foreign-language studies provide the student with a foundation in written communication skills of the language.
+From a vocational standpoint, the program provides skills in translation and interpretation, business, commerce, and foreign-language based research.